seif/eventstore-cookbook/README.md

 # Getting Started

 The cookbook can simply be used by adding "eventstore" to the run list of a node.
 All the config options for the installation are in the `node['eventstore']` namespace.
 You can configure the eventstore instance by adding attributes in the `node['eventstore']['config']` namespace.
 Any attributes added in the config namespace will be used in the generated config.json file.
-The attributes key  should match the json config key from [EventStore arguments](https://github.com/EventStore/EventStore/wiki/Command-Line-Arguments), e.g. `node['eventstore']['config']['runProjections'] = true`.
+The attributes key  should match the json config key from [EventStore arguments](https://github.com/EventStore/EventStore/wiki/Command-Line-Arguments), e.g. `node['eventstore']['config']['runProjections'] = 'ALL'`.

 # Attributes
 * node['eventstore']['version'] Version of eventstore to install.
 Default is 2.0.1